AraneaDev/accountant/docs/resolvers.md

 The default `ContextResolver` implementation uses `App::runningUnitTests()` and `App::runningInConsole()` for its logic.

 ::: tip
-You can generate a skeleton `ContextResolver` class with the `php artisan make:context-resolver` command.
+You can generate a skeleton `ContextResolver` class with the `php artisan accountant:context-resolver` command.
 :::

 Here's an alternative implementation that does not depend on `Illuminate\Foundation\Application`: